entelecheia/dotfiles/docs/usage/envs.md

 # Environment Variables

-Here are descriptions for the environment variables mentioned in the script for the dotfiles project:
+Here are descriptions for the environment variables used by the Dotfiles project.

 - `DOTFILES_VERSION`: The version of your dotfiles.